chaunceygardiner/weewx-loopdata/docs/index.md

 * [The sample skin](sample-skin.html) — the instrument panel that ships with the extension.
-* [Translations](i18n.html) — the sample report in your language (German ships), and which report's language governs which string.
+* [Translations](i18n.html) — the sample report in your language (German and French ship), and which report's language governs which string.
 * [Syncing to a remote server](rsync.html) — rsync configuration and troubleshooting.
 * [How LoopData works](how-it-works.html) — architecture and performance.